gridsome/gridsome/README.md

 1. Clone this repository.
 2. Create a new Gridsome project inside the `/projects` folder.
 3. Enter the new project folder and run `yarn` (or `lerna bootstrap` if installed).
-4. The project will now use the local packages when you run `gridsome develop`
+4. The project will now use the local packages when you run `gridsome develop`.

 To use `@gridsome/cli` in the repo as a global command.
 Enter the `/packages/cli` folder and run `npm link`.